 - 2.20 20.
 Is Influencer Marketing a Thing on TikTok?

-Alright, now we’ve got the perfect starting point to dive right into these statistics.
+Let’s dive right into these TikTok statistics.
 The history of TikTok and how it’s grown into what we know it to be today is quite interesting, and the numbers show it.

 In fact, these are some of the most commonly-asked data-related questions about TikTok that you may have even wondered about yourself.